bhatiaabhishek/CarND-Advanced_Lane_Finding/README.md

 <img src="https://github.com/bhatiaabhishek/CarND-Advanced_Lane_Finding/blob/master/output_images/binary_straight_lines1.jpg" width="30%">

 ####3.
 Perspective Transform and Warping
 At this stage we transform the image to a "bird's-eye" view of the lane using perspective transform.
-The function "perspective_points" in the code returns src and dst points.
+The function **perspective_points()** in the code returns src and dst points.
 I derive the src points as corners of a trapezium.
 The Height, Top and Bottom widths are specified as % of the image dimensions.

     app_lane_center = ((img_size[0]/2),img_size[1]) # This is the expected center of the lane i.e. center of the trapezium height_cent = 0.25 # Height of the trapezium  as % of image Y